mems/bookmarklets-context-menu/README.md

 - `this` (global) is an extended `Window` object, include a small subset of WebExtension APIs and [DOM object `wrappedJSObject` property](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Content_scripts#Accessing_page_script_objects_from_content_scripts): `const Sandbox = {browser, chrome, ...window}`
 - `self` is the same as `window`, the top frame's global object

+Note: **CSP still applied on subresources** (dependencies).
+That means with a super strict CSP "none", you can't use other scripts, styles nor medias

 ## Why current browsers' implementations of bookmarklets are broken?

 > consider users over authors over implementors over specifiers over theoretical purity.